 When on the lookout for a new sound system, consider your space and what you're hoping to get out of it.
 Do you have a dedicated media room that allows you to set up a perfect 9.1 sound system for a full surround experience?
 Or is your home theater space also your main living room and requires a more streamlined and aesthetically clean solution?

 If you’re looking for quality soundbar solutions, the Sonos Arc soundbar, for example, features Dolby Atmos technology.
 You can also wirelessly pair other Sonos speakers together to create full surround sound.
 Bose also offers an assortment of soundbar solutions for most budgets, while providing high-end performance.
-For more audible impact, add a subwoofer to further enhance the cinematic experience.
+Add a subwoofer to enhance the cinematic experience for more audible impact.

 Set the Stage for Entertainment